sampaulsen/sampaulsen.github.io/README.md

 - `index.html` is homepage settings
 - `_pages/about.md` is about page settings
 - `_posts` contains all posts.
 The date in file name sets the post's "post date."
 You can add subfolders to this folder for organization.
 - All images go in `/assets/images/`.
 Try to keep image size under 2 MB for quick loading.
 You can also link images.
-See [post examples] (https://github.com/mmistakes/minimal-mistakes/tree/master/docs/_posts).
-When viewing `.md` files, click the Raw button to view it as plaintext code.
+See [post examples](https://github.com/mmistakes/minimal-mistakes/tree/master/docs/_posts).
+When viewing `.md` files in GitHub, click the Raw button to view it as plaintext code.
 ---

 ## Troubleshooting